0

 England Women fast bowler, Lauren Bell, lifted the 2026 Women’s Premier League trophy with Royal Challengers Bengaluru.

-Bell claimed 12 wickets and maintained a miserly economy rate of just 5.40 runs-per-over throughout the tournament, including conceding jusy 19 runs in the final as RCB chased down a target of 204 to win their second WPL title in three years.
+Bell claimed 12 wickets and maintained a miserly economy rate of just 5.40 runs-per-over throughout the tournament, including conceding just 19 runs in the final as RCB chased down a target of 204 to win their second WPL title in three years.

 Fellow England international, Linsey Smith, was also a part of the RCB squad, appearing in three fixtures.
 The spinner claimed a brilliant five-wicket haul against West Indies at The Central Co-op County Ground last summer.